-Horizon Scanning Programme Team
+Horizon Scanning Programme team

 Horizon scanning is about exploring what the future might look like to understand uncertainties better.

-It is not about making predictions, but systematically investigating evidence about future trends.
+It’s not about making predictions, but systematically investigating evidence about future trends.
 Horizon scanning helps government to analyse whether it is adequately prepared for potential opportunities and threats.
 This helps ensure that policies are resilient to different future environments.

-The Horizon Scanning Programme Team is responsible for:
+The Horizon Scanning Programme team is responsible for:

-- coordinating work between departments and input from experts outside the civil service, through creating ‘communities of interest’ around specific topics;
+- coordinating work between departments and input from experts outside the Civil Service, through creating communities of interest around specific topics;

 - improving cross-government horizon scanning work by using a wide range of expertise to obtain new insights and challenge current thinking;